noyainrain/meetling/doc/webapi.rst

    A new user is created and returned.

+   The very first user that logs in is registered as staff member.

 .. http:post:: /api/meetings

    ``{"title", "description": null}``

    Create a :ref:`Meeting` with the given *title* and optional *description* and return it.

+   Permission: Authenticated users.

 .. http:post:: /api/create-example-meeting

    Create a :ref:`Meeting` with an example agenda and return it.

    Useful to illustrate how meetings work.

+   Permission: Authenticated users.

 .. _Editable: